SreeCharan1234/ISTD-Hackathon/README.md

 # ISTD Hackathon 2025

 ## Project Name-  Study Buddy

-## Tagline:- Empowering Computer Science Students with Comprehensive Tools for Knowledge and Career Growth.
+## Empowering Computer Science Students with Comprehensive Tools for Knowledge and Career Growth.

 ## The problem it Solves:-